 When choosing rehabilitation care for yourself or your loved one, there are many factors to consider.
-It is important to ask questions about what is most important to you and your family on journey towards recovery.
+It is important to ask questions about what is most important to you and your family on the journey toward recovery.

 Each year, thousands of individuals travel great distances to entrust their lives and hopes with us.
 At Shirley Ryan AbilityLab, we want you to choose the best possible care for yourself or your loved one.
-No distance is too far to receive the best possible care, and we are ready to help you with your travel plans.
+No distance is too far, and we are ready to help you with your travel plans.
 Before you make your choice, here are some things to consider when choosing a rehabilitation facility.

 #1 Rehabilitation Hospital

-For 29 years, Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago) has been the #1 rehabilitation hospital by U.S. News and World Report, recognized as a leader in physical medicine and rehabilitation.
-The independent news organization, which analyzes data for nearly 5,000 medical centers nationwide in 25 specialties, procedures and conditions, declared Shirley Ryan AbilityLab to be the number 1, best hospital in its field--as it has every year since 1991.
-Each day, patients travel thousands of miles knowing that no distance is too far to receive care from the best rehabilitation facility
+For 30 consecutive years, Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago) has been the #1 rehabilitation hospital by U.S. News and World Report, recognized as a leader in physical medicine and rehabilitation.
+The independent news organization, which analyzes data for more than 4,500 medical centers nationwide in 25 specialties, procedures and conditions, has declared Shirley Ryan AbilityLab to be the number 1 hospital in its field every year since 1991.
+Each day, patients travel thousands of miles knowing that no distance is too far to receive care from the best rehabilitation facility.

 Center for Excellence, Superior Care & Outcomes